Tips for Seeking Employment by Email

 Phone: 555-555-1212

 Formality matters.
 Hence the proper greeting.
-The level of formality that should be used for inquiries seeking employment are no different by email than snail mail.
+The level of formality that should be used for inquiries seeking employment is no different by email than by snail mail.
 Never underestimate how being lax or informal can have a negative impact.

 File Names and Format

 If a specific format is not noted, send your cover letter and resume in one PDF file.
-You can create one PDF that includes your cover letter and resume.
-PDF is the only format that will make sure that your layout is viewed as intended on any operating system.
+PDF is the only format that will ensure your layout is viewed as intended on any operating system.

 If you don’t have Adobe Acrobat software to create a PDF file